vidhu/Ramdisk/README.md

 # Ramdisk
-Implementation of a 2MB ram disk in a loadable kernel module
+Implementation of a 2MB ram disk in a loadable kernel module Adjusting code so that it can be implemented in a linux kernel verion 2.x